eike-welk/freeode/docs-siml/intro/syntax.rst

 Statements
 ===================================

+.. _return-statement:

 ``return`` Statement
 ------------------------

 The ``return`` statement delivers data from a function back to its caller.
 Additionally it ends the execution of the function.

 The keyword ``return`` is followed an expression.
 The expression is evaluated and the result is delivered to the function's caller.
 Only a single value can be returned.
+Even though functions are always inlined (their code is copied into the caller), the illusion (semantics) of calling a function and returning a value is maintained for the user.

 Return statements are illegal inside ``if`` statements: :ref:`if-statement`